Website Terms and Conditions

 If you are unhappy with our response, you can ask the Information Commissioner to assess whether the requirements of the Data Protection Act have been met.
 Write to: The Information Commissioner at Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF.

-Is the information you hold on me secure?
+Is the information you hold on enquirers and learners secure?